Julesforfun/Studimotion/README.md

 # STUDIMOTION

+Digitalization has revolutionised learning as digital learning apps are becoming more and more popular.
+However, common learning apps are usually unable to react accordingly to their users’ mood or emotions.
+Here, Affective Computing offers a new opportunity.
+By applying Affective Computing approaches, intelligent systems become able to detect, infer or interpret human emotions.
+We intend to take advantage of this, in order to avoid certain negative emotions while using learning apps.
+Our goal is to create an enjoyable and enhanced learning experience and thereby increase intrinsic motivation, improve memory recall, and prevent the avoidance of performance situations.
+To this end, we focused on the avoidance of under- and overload.
+In this work, we present Studimotion - a Web Application capable of customising the difficulty level of tasks based on emotion recognition.
+Based on our insights we have gained through our research on related work, we implemented a Web App that is able to detect over- and underload.
+Subsequently, we conducted a study to evaluate whether our application could indeed correctly detect these emotions.
+In addition, we also investigated how the concept is perceived and evaluated by the participants.
+The results showed that underchallenge was detected with a probability of 66.66 % and overchallenge with 62.22 %.
+Furthermore, the majority of participants welcomed the concept of Studimotion and would use it in real life.
+Some further interesting observations also showed how the concept could be improved in the future.

+## Start

 Um das Projekt 'Studimotion' zu starten, muss main.py über das Terminal ausgeführt werden, zB. mit `python main.py`.
 Danach wird die Adresse angegeben, unter der man die Webapp findet.
 Diese nun öffnen.